Preparing for your newborn session

 DON'T wear "busy" clothing.
-No stripes, plaids, or florals - they’re okay for certain types of photos, but for these, we want the focus to be on baby, so light solid colors are best.
+No stripes, plaids, or busy patterns - they’re okay for certain types of photos, but for these, we want the focus to be on baby, so light solid colors or subtle florals are best.

 DON'T have visible logos.
 The tiny logos on the chest pocket of guys' button-downs and polos are fine, but nothing with text or noticeable logos/emblems.

 DON'T wear golf shirts.
 Nothing against golfers, but golf shirts just do not photograph well - 99% of the time in photos, they're unflattering on even the fittest of guys.
 Plus, polyester has a sheen to it that looks out of place next to other materials.
-A cotton polo or button-down will look much better.
+A cotton polo, knit-material sweater or button-down will look much better.

 WHAT baby should wear